PaxInstruments/nokia-phone-arduino-shield/notes.md

 - A microcontroller takes readings every ten minutes.
 Every hour the microcontroller averagest those readings and texts them to a phone number.
 - Microcontroller is logging data.
 Peridotically it sends text messages to a server with the data.
 - Microcontroller receives text message and controlls something based on those messages.
+- My bank sends me an online banking access code while traveling.
+The device receives the texted code locally then texts the code to the phone I have while travelling.
+It may also send an email to me.

 ## Random notes